SeisComP/seiscomp/doc/base/glossary.rst

    magnitude
       A number that characterizes the relative size of an earthquake.
-The magnitude is based on measurement of the maximum motion recorded by a seismograph (sometimes for waves of a particular frequency), corrected for the attenuation with distance.
+The magnitude is based on :term:`amplitude` measurement of the maximum motion recorded by a seismograph (sometimes for waves of a particular frequency), corrected for the attenuation with distance.
 Several scales have been defined, but the most commonly used are:

       1) local magnitude (ML), commonly referred to as "Richter magnitude"